 Coining a term or a concept can be an extremely effective linkable asset.
 By putting a phenomenon or idea related to your niche into words, other people in your field are likely going to relate.
 Think about Paul Graham’s Maker’s Schedule, Manager’s Schedule essay or Kevin Kelly’s 1,000 True Fans essay.

 In Graham’s essay, he described a relatable concept of two incredibly different working schedule styles, how they can clash, and what can be done about it.
 Its honesty in describing a universal experience is what makes it so linkable.

 Kelly’s essay is an enlightening piece that outlines just how many “true fans” you need to become successful—and it’s not as many as you would think.
 By coining the now-popular idea of having just 1,000 true supporters that give you $100 a year, Kelly was able to create a very linkable asset… And a popular one, to boot!

-You to achieve your SEO goals in a lot of different ways, but the first step is figuring out what type of content you want to create.
+You can earn backlinks in a lot of different ways, but the first step is figuring out what type of content you want to create.

 For further reading, check out 10 Tips for Organic Link Building.